troclaux/notes/cli_tools.md

 ```

 - `-f bestaudio`: selects best available audio-only format
-- `-x`: extracts the audio from the video file.
+- `-x`: extracts the audio from the video file
-- `--audio-format mp3`: converts the extracted audio to mp3 format.
+- `--audio-format flac`: converts the extracted audio to FLAC format

 ## rclone